HBO standalone service coming to Apple devices in April

 HBO's standalone streaming service will launch on Apple Inc devices next month in time for the season premiere of hit series "Game of Thrones," the network said on Monday, a move to reach millions of viewers who do not subscribe to pay television packages.

-The new HBO Now service will cost $14.99 a month.
-It will include all of the network's past, present and future series plus its lineup of Hollywood movies, HBO Chairman and Chief Executive Officer Richard Plepler said at an Apple event in San Francisco.
+The new HBO Now service will cost $14.99 (10 pounds) a month.
+It will include the network's past, present and future series plus its lineup of Hollywood movies, HBO Chairman and Chief Executive Officer Richard Plepler said at an Apple event in San Francisco.

 It is the first time the premium network will be available to people with Internet access who shun traditional TV bundles with dozens of channels.
 Other media companies including CBS Corp and Dish Network Corp also are taking steps to reach those audiences.